neondatabase/website/content/docs/connect/connect-from-any-app.md

 ```

 <Admonition type="note">
 For information about connecting with `psql`, see [Connect with psql](../query-with-psql-editor).
-Please be aware that some older `psql` executables are built without SNI support and require a workaround.
+Please be aware that some older `psql` executables, libraries, and drivers are built without SNI support and require a workaround.
 For more information, see [Connecting from older clients](../connectivity-issues).
 </Admonition>

 ## Where do I obtain a password?